Updated: January 30, 2026

 Labor Cost to Install a Gas Water Heater

-Some plumbers will charge an hourly rate instead of a per-project rate, in which case you can expect to pay between $45 and $200 per hour.
-When you’re installing a gas water heater, you won’t need to worry about hiring an electrician, so you shouldn’t face any additional hourly costs.
+Some plumbers will charge an hourly rate, in which case you can expect to pay between $45 and $200 per hour.

 Labor costs always include installing the new unit and connecting the gas and water lines.
-They’ll usually include removing your old water heater and hauling it away, but some contractors will add a charge for this service, so ask yours before hiring if you should budget separately.
-Expect to pay an additional $100 to $500, with the lower end of the range being applicable for smaller tankless units.
+They’ll usually include removing your old water heater and hauling it away, but some contractors will add a charge for this service.
+Disposal fees may add $100 to $500, depending on unit size and contractor policy.

 Additional Cost Factors

-Location in the home: Where in your home your water heater is located can affect how easy it is for your pro to access the old unit, maneuver it out of your home, and install the new one.
-Installation in a cramped crawl space will usually be more expensive than installing in a spacious utility closet on the first floor.
+Location in the home: Installation in a cramped crawl space will usually be more expensive than installing in a spacious utility closet on the first floor.

 Venting and code requirements: Gas water heaters must be properly vented to prevent carbon monoxide buildup.
 If your venting needs replacement, expect costs between $500 and $1,100, closer to $500 for direct vents and nearer to $1,100 for power vents.

-Brand: The brand of water heater you choose will affect the upfront material costs, with brands like Kenmore and Whirlpool usually costing less than units made by Rheem and A.O.
+Brand: Brands like Kenmore and Whirlpool usually cost less than units made by Rheem and A.O.
 Smith.

 Permits: Most municipalities require permits for plumbing and gas line work.
 A simple permit typically ranges from $25 to $300, but if installation involves running a new gas line or making major plumbing changes, permit and inspection costs can reach $1,500 or more.